indrareddy15/React/CRIO/class/src/Components/React.md

         - Class based components mainly work in Life Cycle Methods
         - Class-based components start with the keyword "class" and extend to `React.Component`. `React.Component` is the parent class from the React library.
 There are methods associated with class-based components:

         - Constructor: The constructor method is only required when there is state in the class.
-It is called when an instance of the component is created.
+It is called when an instance of the component is created. we have super keyword it used for calling constructor of the parent class

+		- Why Use super?
+			Inheritance, Accessing

         - Render: The render method is used to display UI by returning JSX.
 JSX is JavaScript code template which converts the HTML syntax to React function call.
 React function calls help to construct the       Virtual DOM, which updates the actual DOM and displays it in the UI.

         example this how react function call help to create a virtualDOM